MicrosoftDocs/dynamics365smb-docs/business-central/payables-how-handling-payment-disputes.md

 The **Suggest Vendor Payments** batch job excludes vendor ledger entries that are **On Hold**.
 To learn more, go to [Suggest vendor payments](payables-how-suggest-vendor-payments.md).

-## Analyzing vendor ledger entry On hold
+## Analyzing On hold vendor ledger entries

 There are multiple other options for analyzing entries on hold.

-For instance, you can set filter the On Hold field on the vendor ledger entries list page to *<>''*.
+For instance, you can set filter the On Hold field on the vendor ledger entries list page to **<>''**.

 You can also take the vendor ledger entries list page into analysis mode and define an analysis tab.
 To learn more, go to [Using data analysis to show vendor ledger entries on hold](ad-hoc-analysis-purchasing.md#example-finance-accounts-payable---vendor-ledger-entries-on-hold)